-Work in a respected local or national law firms.
+Work in a respected local or national law firm.
 Our host organizations all have incredible legal reputations and are consistently making a great impact in hearings as well as in the national news.
 Placements are very competitive and depend on multiple factors including your application, current skill set, previous experience and host availability.
 Tasks may involve researching local legislation legal research, legal drafting, attending court hearings or interviews with clients, and providing draft legal advice to solicitors for approval.
 Indigenous legal work can be completed as well.

 Get the opportunity to work across many aspects of marketing including social media, digital marketing and developing web content.
 Roles vary with placements at both agencies and in-house, and cover a range of fields or marketing initiatives including potentially working on major TV commercials, advertising campaigns, webinars and online radio interviews.